OWASP/www-project-wrongsecrets/index.md

 This program is free software: You can redistribute it and/or modify it under the terms of the
 [MIT License](https://github.com/commjoen/wrongsecrets/blob/master/LICENSE).
-OWASP Juice Shop and any contributions are Copyright © by Jeroen Willemsen & the OWASP WrongSecrets contributors 2020-2021.
+OWASP WrongSecrets and any contributions are Copyright © by Jeroen Willemsen & the OWASP WrongSecrets contributors 2020-2021.

 ## Presentations about OWASP WrongSecrets